Xetibo/ReSet-Doc/sections/introduction.typ

 issues and expanding its feature set.

 #subsection("Objectives")
-The focus of this thesis is the on the introduction of a plugin system for the existing ReSet application, which was omitted from the original work due time constraints.
+The focus of this thesis is on the introduction of a plugin system for the existing ReSet application, which was omitted from the original work due to time constraints.

-The objective of a plugin system for ReSet is providing a framework for developers to create their own widget for ReSet in order to provide additional setting functionality.
+The objective of a plugin system for ReSet is to provide a framework for developers to create their widgets for ReSet in order to provide additional setting functionality.
 Currently, ReSet only offers basic features such as Networking, Bluetooth and Audio.
 These features are as generic as possible and are expected to be usable on all Linux environments (considering the hardware